“Leadership is not about being the best. Leadership is about making everyone else better.” Here’s why this unattributed quote rings so true:

 Visuals are the tool our clients use to anchor these three facets of leadership.
 It’s how the clients we support are able to develop their teams, and how they are able to commit to the success of the organization.
-If you’re intrigued by the idea of visual leadership, or want to learn how to lead visually, you’ve come to the right place.
+If you’re intrigued by the idea of visual leadership or are interested in learning about leading visually, you’ve come to the right place.

 1. Leveraging the skills, knowledge, and expertise of the organization

 You’re probably familiar with the myriad ways we incorporate visuals into business practices.
 From social listening murals, to graphic recording and graphic facilitation – visuals are the central component of what we do.
 Through visual leadership, our team of visual strategists are able to increase collaboration and engagement, capture insight, and create visual summaries of discussions, decisions, and strategic plans.

 Visuals are a medium that allows participants to bring their best selves forward.
 When attendee input is visibly recorded, individuals are more willing to contribute to the conversation.
 In this sense, visuals offer the perfect opportunity to highlight and equalize voices to ensure that the discussion is evenly distributed and no gems are overlooked.

 When insight is captured, patterns and linkages between ideas emerge.
 Team members begin to recognize similarities to seemingly disparate trains of thought, which prompts further development of ideas.
 With visual support, the strong ideas stand out, attendees acknowledge where they fit in the picture, and your team is left energized to achieve the overarching goal.

 Leaders who use visuals to amplify the skills, knowledge, and expertise of those who make up their teams and organization understand that their greatest asset is their people.
 What better way to leverage their input and collectively unify them than with visuals?